MohammadrezaMasoumi/-NFS/README.md

 kubectl apply -f provisioner.yaml

-## NOTE: Edit PROVISIONER_NAME & NFS_SERVER ENV in container section , server & path in volumes section and specify your NFS Server Information.
+*NOTE: Edit PROVISIONER_NAME & NFS_SERVER ENV in container section , server & path in volumes section and specify your NFS Server Information*

 and
 for the last one apply storage class